 Along the way you pass the Kazuharaoka shrine, where you can have a rest and enjoy the surroundings.

-Beniarai Benten shrine is a very special shrine and popular to visit.
+Zeniarai Benten Shrine (銭洗弁天) is a very special shrine and popular to visit.
 Legend has it that if you wash your money here, it will multiply (zeniarai means “washing money”) and bring you happiness.
 The shrine is said to have been founded in 1185 and it is dedicated to a hybrid deity: Benzaiten, a goddess of music, wealth, and water, and a serpent god known as Ugafukujin.

-Another reason why Zeniarai Benten is special, is because it is a very rare example of Shinto and Buddhist religions combining.
-Back in the days, up until the Meiji restoration, these two were commonly mixed but Meiji restoration ended this fusion and Buddhism and Shinto were completely separated from each other.
+Another reason why Zeniarai Benten is special, is because it is a very rare example of the fusion between Shinto and Buddhist religion.
+Back in the days, up until the Meiji restoration, these two were commonly mixed but the Meiji restoration ended this fusion and Buddhism and Shinto were completely separated from each other.
 This meant that Buddhist outings located on same property as a shrine were often torn down.
-Zeniarai Benten is unique because it is one of few shrines which still stands as a combined Buddhist and Shinto shrine.
+Zeniarai Benten is unique because it is one of few shrines which still stands as a combined Buddhist and Shinto shrine!

 8am – 4.30pm

 Sasuke Inari Shrine